DicksonC96/Covid-Mobility-Malaysia/README.md

 ## File description
 ### Scripts
-Python script to pull and filter the data from sources: [script-compiled.py](https://github.com/DicksonC96/Covid-Mobility-Malaysia/blob/master/script-compiled.py)
+Python script to pull and filter all the data from sources: [script-compiled.py](https://github.com/DicksonC96/Covid-Mobility-Malaysia/blob/master/script-compiled.py)
+Description of each python lines were included in the script as comment-out.
+Data processing script of single dataset are also available in [Jupyter notebook format](https://github.com/DicksonC96/Covid-Mobility-Malaysia/tree/master/notebooks) to generate selected dataset of your choice.

 YAML script to set-up GitHub Actions workflow for hourly data updates: [.github/workflows/data-updater.yml](https://github.com/DicksonC96/Covid-Mobility-Malaysia/blob/master/.github/workflows/data-updater.yml)